yanekyuk/ders/LING334/MidtermI_.md

 7. Why do generativists and usage-based theorists agree that there can be no compromise on the question of whether humans have innate linguistic knowledge?

-   > Because in either case, there is a universal languistic structure underlying the language acquisiton because every person has the same general cognitive processes which enables them to acquire the language.
+   > Because in either case, there is a universal linguistic structure underlying the language acquisition because every person has the same general cognitive processes which enables them to acquire the language.

 8. What can be learned from studying language development in other cultures and other language groups that cannot be learned from studying the acquisition of one language in one culture?